 In this lab, you will be instrumenting a Java Spring Application that you will create in a Compute Engine IDE.
 The application has a couple of APIs.
 One contains a long-running operation creating a performance bottleneck.
 There are a few Google Cloud Services that can help you to monitor the application performance.
-This lab is the first in a series of three and focuses on Cloud Trace.
+This lab is the first in a series of two and focuses on Cloud Trace.

 Application performance should be regularly optimized to minimize latency issues.
 Users often find it difficult to monitor the performance or latency issues.
 Google Cloud provides a suite of tools to help you overcome application performance management issues.
 These tools provide insights on how your code performs and allows you to take defensive actions to fix any problems.
 You will investigate the following tools in the context of the sample Java application to understand how they work first-hand in a series of labs:

 - Cloud Trace helps you analyze the latency of applications.
 It shows a summarised view of the APIs and the time taken to execute in near real-time.

 - Cloud Profiler helps you analyze performance issues, CPU utilization, and memory usage.
 It helps your application to perform better by optimizing intensive function calls and code.